doska80/ember-attr-validations/README.md

 }
 ```

-It is possible to use `this.model.violations.isValid` to know if the model has any violations.
+It is possible to use `this.model.hasViolations` to know if the model has any violations.
 ```js
   get buttonIsDisabled() {
   return (